richardpaulhudson/spacy_projects_multiprocessing/README.md

 ### 4.4 Managing console output

 In the proposed solution, console output from the **worker processes** is managed using a mutex to ensure that sections of output from different worker processes remain separate.
-On the other hand, the executed **subprocesses** know nothing about the workflow system and any subprocess could log anything to `stdout` or `stderr` at any time.
-It probably makes more sense for subprocesses to log to separate log files, but we have no way of stipulating this and they are quite at liberty to log to the console whenever they like.
+On the other hand, the executed **subprocesses** know nothing about the workflow system, and any subprocess could log anything to `stdout` or `stderr` at any time.
+It probably makes more sense for subprocesses to log to separate log files, but we have no way of stipulating this and they are at liberty to log to the console whenever they like.
 There are two possible ways of managing console output from subprocesses, neither of which is ideal:

 - Each subprocess logs directly to the console.
 This ensures console output is displayed in real time; however, console output from different subprocesses can get mixed up.
 - Each worker process stores the console output from its subprocess and returns it to the main process together with the return code so the main process can log it.
 This option is demonstrated by the script [example_queueing_with_output_management.py](https://github.com/richardpaulhudson/spacy_multiprocessing_arch/blob/main/example_queueing_with_output_management.py).
 It ensures that console output is displayed cleanly and separately for each subprocess, but also means that: